koushik-aravalli/koushik-aravalli.github.io/_posts/2020-06-22-AzureFunction-v3-Authorization.md

 ## V3 of Azure Function: What does it mean?

-It is almost a day in day out work to write, publish and deploy APIs as developers and architects (yes they do write code). .NET Core is a norm, if you do not believe it look in the [stackoverflow's statistics](https://insights.stackoverflow.com/survey/2019#technology-_-other-frameworks-libraries-and-tools).
+It is almost a day in day out work to write, publish and deploy APIs as developers and architects (yes they do write code). .NET Core is a norm, if you do not believe it look in the __[stackoverflow's statistics](https://insights.stackoverflow.com/survey/2019#technology-_-other-frameworks-libraries-and-tools)__.

 Azure Function with the .NET core starting from V2 version supports Dependency Injection.
 And V3, launched in September 2019, is implemented with .NET 3.1